-Recently De Boeck has focused on how stress or tension leave acoustic traces on materials, as for instance in infrastructure cracks revealed by ultra-acoustic technology.
-This arrangement of acoustic marks relates to a man-made world that is under pressure.
-They are traces that point to a larger event which takes place within a horizon we cannot define.
+Recently he has focused on how stress leaves acoustic traces in material structures.
+Infrastructure cracks are revealed by ultrasonic technology.
+Christoph De Boeck arranges sonorous marks that relate to a man-made world under pressure.
+The acoustic image points to a larger event which is taking place within a horizon we cannot define.